Industry and Community Engagement (Health) (10120.2)

 Work placement, internships or practicums

-This unit involves an internship or industry-based project therefore additional student responsibilities are required in addition to those described in this section.
+This unit involves an internship therefore additional student responsibilities are required in addition to those described in this section.
 Workplace learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained (see WIL guidelines and the 10120 Student Handbook on UCLearn), including for assessment items such as reports or reflections.
 The professional nature of this unit also recommends 100% participation at all learning activities (workshops, practicals etc. if scheduled – see Section 3) for the successful completion of this unit (also see Section 6c).
 If attendance requirements cannot be satisfied (e.g., timetable clash), it is recommended that you meet with your Unit Convener to schedule this unit for a future teaching period.

-Students who are found to breach the student code of conduct, internship conditions as set in the Internship Learning Agreement, not engage with the internship or do not attend meetings as set by the unit convener or internship supervisor will be placed on an internship management plan.
+Students who are found to breach the student code of conduct, internship conditions as set in the Internship Learning Agreement, not engage with the internship, are unprofessional or do not attend meetings as set by the unit convener or internship supervisor will be placed on an internship management plan.
 This plan will be discussed with the student and the internship supervisor prior to implementation.
 Failure to follow the internship management plan may result in the student being removed from their internship and will result in a fail grade for this unit.

 If borrowing equipment from the host organisation, students are to ensure they take care not to damage or lose the equipment.
 Students who do damage or lose the equipment and not return equipment borrowed from the host organisation by the completion of the internship may be at risk of failing this unit.